-Students will conduct a field exercise around an important social or cultural activity.
+Students will conduct a field exercise around the observation of an important social or cultural activity.
 Guidelines for this field exercise will be discussed in class as the term progresses.
-The report of this exercise will be due on Oct 12, this assignment will count for 20% of the total grade.
+The report of this exercise will be due on October 11; this assignment will count for 20% of the total grade.